silvinor/www/_posts/2026-08-05-everyone-masks.md

 **It does not buy belonging.** The acceptance goes to the performance, and the person knows it while it is happening.
 Belonging is a need rather than a preference, and what the heaviest maskers report is not membership but thwarted belongingness - the specific loneliness of being surrounded and unrecognised. [^22][^23][^25][^30]

-**It fails more often than it works.** The mask is assembled from social information the disability restricts access to, so it comes out wrong in ways that make the wearer more conspicuous, not less.
-Camouflaging intent does not predict how people are actually received. [^37] What does improve reception is disclosure - being known rather than concealed. [^38]
+**It fails more often than it works.** The mask is assembled from social information the disability restricts access to, so it comes out wrong - and camouflaging intent does not predict how people are actually received. [^37] The effort buys nothing measurable.

 And then there is what those three produce together, in a person who has not been told any of it.
 Repeated unexplained failure, attributed inward because there is nowhere else to attribute it, hardening into shame, which prescribes more concealment, which produces more failure. [^48][^49][^50] That is the part that outlasts the diagnosis.

 None of that is an argument for unmasking on command.
-Pearson and Rose are right that the choice is largely an illusion when the alternative is being treated as lesser, and the participants who described being bullied almost to extinction when they masked less were not describing a hypothetical. [^27][^8] Telling someone to stop masking without changing what happens when they do is asking them to absorb a cost you are not paying.
+Pearson and Rose are right that the choice was never really one, and the participants who described being bullied almost to extinction when they masked less were not describing a hypothetical. [^8][^27] Telling someone to stop masking without changing what happens when they do is asking them to absorb a cost you are not paying.

 The instruction that follows from the evidence is not aimed at autistic people at all.
 Autistic adults are already doing the expensive, unreliable, self-erasing version of a task everyone else does automatically and for free.
 The only intervention with measured evidence behind it moves the effort somewhere else: people who know something about autism form better impressions of autistic people, without the autistic person having to perform anything. [^38]